FACN1/research/week-8/whatIsAJWT.md

 ## How do these all work together?

-> 1. User logs into a site either using 3rd party or the app's own user/password set up.
+> 1. User logs into a site either using 3rd party authentication or the app's own user/password set up.

 > 2. The authentication server verifies the login and issues a JWT to the user.